Twitter to be available on mobile phones without Internet

-U2opia Mobile, which has a similar tie-up with Facebook Inc (FB.O), will launch its Twitter service in the first quarter of next year, Chief Executive and Co-founder Sumesh Menon told Reuters.
+U2opia Mobile, which has a similar tie-up with Facebook Inc, will launch its Twitter service in the first quarter of next year, Chief Executive and Co-founder Sumesh Menon told Reuters.

 Users will need to dial a simple code to get a feed of the popular trending topics on Twitter, he said.